Windows81/Twitch-Key-Repository-2026-05-06/README.md

 # Twitch Key Repository
 I've amassed collection of publicly available Twitch stream keys; tested one-by-one on 2026-05-05.

+I collected them and mapped who they belong to.
+I also mapped their follower counts.
+And of course, I tested them using a dummy payload made by FFmpeg.

 ## How to Reproduce
 Navigate to GitHub, then use your browser's DevTools to run the following scripts in succession: